valeriangalliat/blog/2022/02/how-to-call-google-cloud-apis-from-cloudflare-workers.md

 I hope you learnt something!
-And if you like to work with Cloudflare and Google Cloud, [we're hiring](https://hookdeck.com/jobs/backend-devops-sre), and that's what we do... everyday!
+And if you like to work with Cloudflare and Google Cloud, [we're hiring](https://hookdeck.com/jobs/backend-devops-sre), and that's what we do... every day!